Italians see instability after election, lose faith in Monti

 The SWG poll showed voters to be deeply gloomy about the future with 61 percent expecting instability after the poll and only 14 percent predicting a stable government.

-This is despite a leading analyst's prediction this week that either a self-sufficient center-left government or an alliance with Monti will emerge from the vote, making it unlikely Berlusconi will destabilize the new administration.
+This is despite a leading analyst's prediction this week that either a self-sufficient centre-left government or an alliance with Monti will emerge from the vote, making it unlikely Berlusconi will destabilise the new administration.

-Relations are currently tense between Monti and center-left leader Pier Luigi Bersani, who accuses the outgoing premier of helping Berlusconi by entering the race and possibly pulling votes away from the left.
+Relations are currently tense between Monti and centre-left leader Pier Luigi Bersani, who accuses the outgoing premier of helping Berlusconi by entering the race and possibly pulling votes away from the left.

 Monti in turn accuses Bersani of planning to push the country leftwards and being too influenced by conservative trade unions opposed to reforms.

-Berlusconi, a billionaire media magnate and consummate television performer, has boosted the center-right's fortunes since he joined the race and forged an new alliance this week with the federalist Northern League.
+Berlusconi, a billionaire media magnate and consummate television performer, has boosted the centre-right's fortunes since he joined the race and forged an new alliance this week with the federalist Northern League.

 But few believe he can win the election and his support seems to have reached a plateau at around 25 percent.

-Intent on garnering as much exposure as possible, Berlusconi on Thursday entered what media called the lion's den, appearing on a three-hour television programme run by a journalist famous for criticizing him.
+Intent on garnering as much exposure as possible, Berlusconi on Thursday entered what media called the lion's den, appearing on a three-hour television programme run by a journalist famous for criticising him.